e280/sly/README.md

 view(use => () => "hello world")
 ```

-views are not web components..
+views are not web components.

 where web components are html-native, views are typescript-native — with views, there's no dom registration or string tag names, you just import them and the types work.